DrSLDR/logoff/README.md

   - [x] Input parsing
     - [ ] A (QuickCheck) testing suite for the parser (_an exercise for the reader_)
 - [x] Top-down proofing algorithm
-- There will be more...
+- [x] Bottom-up proofing algorithm

 ---